hjunlee91/hjunlee91.github.io/_posts/2019-12-10-Pseudocode.md

 we can check the balance from card data, using this to show the balance and withdrawal.<br>

-This is just a example to show how to write a pseudo-code.<br>
+This is just a example to show how to write a pseudocode.<br>
 It depends on that who is the audience, what is the pupose etc..<br>
 Write any simple logic as pseudo-code. it would be helpful to understand it<br>